LizzyFleckenstein03/paradox/README.md

 ### Using bootstrap.lua

-For any given correct input, bootstrap.lua output is (supposed to be) equivalent to paradox output.
+For any given correct input, bootstrap.lua output is (supposed to be) equal to paradox output.
 This means you can use bootstrap.lua as a feature-complete substitue for paradox.

 ```sh